ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 $ mkdir -p $HOME/k8sprjs/metallb/resources
 ~~~

-Notice that I've created a structure of three folders:
+Notice that I have created a structure of three nested folders:

 - `k8sprjs`\
-  Where the MetalLB and any future Kustomize projects can be kept.
+  Where this MetalLB and the other Kustomize projects of this guide will be kept.

 - `metallb`\
-  For the MetalLB deployment Kustomize project.
+  For the MetalLB deployment Kustomize project itself.

 - `resources`\
   Holds MetalLB resources' YAML declaration files.

-Needless to say that you could use any other base path instead of `$HOME` within your `kubectl` client system.
+You can use any other base path instead of `$HOME` within your `kubectl` client system.

 ### Declaring the resources

-Now you need to create the files that describe the resources of your MetalLB deployment:
+There are certain resources you have to declare to make MetalLB work [as specified previously in this chapter](#considerations-before-deploying-metallb).
+This way, MetalLB will be deployed with the right configuration right away.

+#### Static IP address pool

+The first resource you need to declare is the pool of public Static IP addresses you want MetalLB to use when assigning public IPs to services running in your cluster:

 1. In the `resources` folder, create the files `l2-ip.l2advertisement.metallb.yaml` and `default-pool.ipaddresspool.metallb.yaml`: